neutrinomuon/FileSeeker/README.md

 last stable version: 0.0.2

-In &beta; distribution phase - The README file is not complete.
+Under &beta; distribution phase - The README file is not complete.
 Conda is not exported yet.
 Tutorials will be made asap.

 github repository: <a href='https://github.com/neutrinomuon/FileSeeker/'>FileSeeker</a>